NEHR FAQs

 The goal of the NEHR is for patients to enjoy hassle-free healthcare delivery, higher quality of care, fewer duplicate or unnecessary tests and/ or referrals, reduced medical errors and adverse drug events.

-To ensure security and confidentiality of patient data while the best care is provided, the NEHR enforces measures to authenticate, authorise and audit healthcare institutions and users’ access to patient's health record. -
+To ensure security and confidentiality of patient's health information while the best care is provided, the NEHR enforces measures to authenticate, authorise and audit healthcare institutions and users’ access to patient's health record. -

 What information is shared through the NEHR?The NEHR receives and consolidates selected health information (not doctor’s notes) from various healthcare institutions and national registries into a holistic health record.
 It includes information such as: